vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGraphExplorationPhaseReport.md

 The work carried out in replicating the VulkanTutorial used the same GLFW library the the VulkanTutorial uses to create a Window and associated Vulkan surface.
 GLFW is a C library and requires initialization and clean up in a particular order controlled at the application level.

-To make the window creation and clean up easier a GLFW_Window and GLFW_Instance classes were written to provide a C++ interface and an automatic means of clean up, decoupling that the testbed applications for having to handle this task.
+To make the window creation and clean up easier a GLFW_Window and GLFW_Instance classes were written to provide a C++ interface and an automatic means of clean up, decoupling that the test-bed applications for having to handle this task.
 This functionality was eventually wrapped up inside the prototype vsg library completely so the public vsg interface is now entirely agnostic of windowing library used to create the windows.
 The total GLFW codebase is presently 37,246 lines of  code.
 GLFW is licensed under zlib License.

 Another Windowing library that provides Vulkan support is WSI-Window.
 This is written specifically for Vulka in C++ and has Windows, Linux and Android support.
 Feature wise WSI-Window is a possibility, however, the style of WSI-Window interface is not coherent with Vulkan, or VSG work so far, and some elements of the implementation are a somewhere odd.
 WSI-Window codebase is currently 3,679 lines of code.
 WSI-Windows is licensed under Apache License.